rightscale-cookbooks/rs-application_php/README.md

 * `node['rs-application_php']['database']['host']` - The FQDN of the database server.
   Default: `localhost`.
 * `node['rs-application_php']['database']['user']` - The username used to connect to the database.
-Example: `dbuser`.
 * `node['rs-application_php']['database']['password']` - The password used to connect to the database.
-Example: `dbpass`.
 * `node['rs-application_php']['database']['schema']` - The schema name used to connect to the database.
-Example: `app_test`.
 * `node['rs-application_php']['remote_attach_recipe']` - The recipe to run on remote load balancer servers to attach the application server to the load balancer servers.
-Example: `rs-haproxy::frontend`.
+Default: `rs-haproxy::frontend`.
 * `node['rs-application_php']['remote_detach_recipe']` - The recipe to run on remote load balancer servers to detach the application server from the load balancer servers.
-Example: `rs-haproxy::frontend`.
+Default: `rs-haproxy::frontend`.

 # Recipes